Capo Carbonara

 Major Trails And Attractions

 Scuba diving is the premier activity, with sites ranging from shallow granite gardens to deep walls and caves supporting diverse marine life including large groupers habituated to divers.
-The beaches of Porto Giunco and Simius rank among Sardinia's finest, with turquoise water and white sand backed by the Notteri lagoon where flamingos feed.
-Boat excursions to Serpentara and Cavoli islands reveal dramatic coastlines and snorkeling opportunities.
-The underwater archaeological trail visits a Roman-era wreck.
+[1] The beaches of Porto Giunco and Simius rank among Sardinia's finest, with turquoise water and white sand backed by the Notteri lagoon where flamingos feed.
+Boat excursions to Serpentara and Cavoli islands reveal dramatic coastlines and snorkelling opportunities.
+An underwater archaeological trail visits a Roman-era wreck.
 Glass-bottom boat tours allow non-divers to observe seagrass meadows and fish populations.

 Visitor Facilities And Travel